Journey of Reconciliation

 Join Chapel Hill Public Library staff and community members as we uncover the untold histories of Chapel Hill.
 We seek to reckon with our past to figure out where we came from and why it matters for our shared future.
-A new episode will be released in April.
+A new episode will be released in summer 2022.

 Deepen your knowledge

 - The Journey of Reconciliation in North Carolina (summary from Orange Politics)